Chalwk/BigBrother/README.md

 <img src="assets/logo.png" alt="BigBrother" width="128" height="128">

-**BigBrother** is an admin utility plugin for Minecraft servers, offering surveillance features that allow administrators to monitor and track user interactions with various game objects and actions.
+**BigBrother** is a small admin utility plugin for Minecraft servers, offering surveillance features that allow administrators to monitor and track user interactions with various game objects and actions.
 From anvils to private messages, BigBrother keeps admins informed in real time.